2024 Solar Incentives Guide for South Miami, FL - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC was originally for 30% of the total cost of solar system installation, and has fluctuated slightly over time between 26-30%.
+The ITC was originally for 30% of the cost of solar panel installation, although it has fluctuated slightly over the years between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
-The cost of installation includes the panels themselves as well as the cost of equipment, accessories and labor.
+The total cost of installation includes the panels themselves as well as the cost of accessories, equipment and labor.
 There is no maximum amount you can claim.
-The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
+The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
 The residence must be in the United States and owned by you.

 More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit might apply to you, get in touch with your local South Miami solar installers.
+The best way to understand how the new Clean Energy Credit will apply to you is to get in touch with your local South Miami solar panel installers.

 State & Local Solar Incentives